iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.31/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.onemedical.android 3 reviews"/>
 </p>

+> Love the service but the app is now glitchy.
+Every time I get a notification and click the notification, the app is frozen and I can't do anything.
+I have to close it and reopen the app not from the notification and it works fine.
+It's a good service and app otherwise but please fix the bug.
+I have a Pixel 3a<br> :date: __2021-07-29 18:45:11__

 > Please make this app display a date and time on messages.
 It's so annoying that it just says the day of the week.<br> :date: __2021-06-17 23:34:35__